 Yes, the Nevada Affidavit of Entitlement for a Surviving Spouse requires the spouse's signature to be notarized.
-This document allows a surviving spouse to collect assets up to $100,000 without formal probate court proceedings, and the notarization is a critical legal requirement.
+This document allows a surviving spouse to collect assets up to $100,000 without formal probate proceedings, and notarization is a critical legal requirement.

 Lake Mead Mobile Notary provides compassionate and professional mobile notarization for surviving spouses throughout Las Vegas, Henderson, and Clark County.
 Starting at $65.